Musixal/Backhaul/README.md

     channel_size = 2048           # Tunnel channel size.
 Excess connections are discarded.
 Only for tcp and ws mode (optional, default: 2048). connection_pool = 8           # Number of pre-established connections.
-Only for tcp and ws mode (optional, default: 8). log_level = "info"            # Log level ("panic", "fatal", "error", "warn", "info", "debug", "trace", optional, default: "info"). mux_session = 1               # Number of mux sessions for tcpmux. (optional, default: 1). mux_version = 1               # TCPMux protocol version (1 or 2).
-Version 2 may have extra features. (optional)
-    mux_framesize = 32768         # 32 KB.
+Only for tcp and ws mode (optional, default: 8). log_level = "info"            # Log level ("panic", "fatal", "error", "warn", "info", "debug", "trace", optional, default: "info"). heartbeat = 20                # In seconds.
+Ping interval for tunnel stability.
+Min: 1s.
+Not used in TcpMux.
+(Optional, default: 20s) mux_session = 1               # Number of mux sessions for tcpmux. (optional, default: 1). mux_version = 1               # TCPMux protocol version (1 or 2).
+Version 2 may have extra features. (optional) mux_framesize = 32768         # 32 KB.
 The maximum size of a frame that can be sent over a connection. (optional)